 The isolation of the Galapagos Islands, 600 miles out into the Pacific Ocean, has resulted in over 1,300 species of flora and fauna that are unique to the Islands.
 This same isolation leaves them particularly vulnerable to introduced species which are still their greatest threat.
-In recent years an invasive parasitic fly, Philornis downsi, has begun to have a devastating effect on the land birds and in particular, Darwin’s finches and the mockingbirds.
+In recent years an invasive parasitic fly, Philornis downsi, has begun to have a devastating effect on the land birds and in particular, Darwin’s finches and the mockingbirds, including the critically endangered mangrove finch.

-Since 2008, thanks to our supporters, GCT has been able to provide funding for research into control methods for this deadly invader.
-In 2012, we co-funded an international workshop that included local organisations and authorities, current researchers working on P.downsi, and international experts to identify what management tools we have at our disposal.
+Between 2008 and 2015, thanks to our supporters, GCT provided funding for research into control methods for this deadly invader.
+In 2012, we co-funded an international workshop that included local organisations and authorities, researchers working on P.downsi, and international experts to identify what management tools we have at our disposal.

 Putting the management plan in action